SantoriniDave.com

 June at a Glance

-• Weather: Hot, dry, sunny, and reliably summery.
-Daytime highs are around 26°C to 29°C (79°F to 84°F).
+• Weather: Hot, sunny, dry, and reliably summery.
+Typical daytime highs run about 26°C to 29°C (79°F to 84°F), hotter during heat waves.

-• Sea: Warm enough for most swimmers, around 22°C to 23°C (72°F to 73°F), but not as warm as August or September.
+• Sea: 22°C to 23°C (72°F to 73°F).
+Good for swimming, though not as warm as August or September.

 Early June vs. Late June

-June has two different personalities.
+June has two different moods.

 What to Book Before You Arrive

-Santorini Dave in Santorini during June visit.
+Santorini Dave in Santorini during a June visit.

 Enjoying my private plunge pool in June at Keti Hotel in Fira.